PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 23 Plans.md

 * Lox learns from his patron that [[Mordakesh]] intends to revive his god with the [[Plot Web#Steelhardt (The Prototype)|Steelhardt]]
 * Geralt's scry on Elix -> goblin figure named "Drax"
 * Etherseraph -> flame cant be extinguished, power increases with the wielder's power
-	* The sword refuses to damage Draven
+	* The sword refuses to damage Draven?
 * Creation forge in cyre?
 Final boss showdown there?
 * Johanson big goliath - > friends with Bjorn back in the day